coreruleset/documentation/content/deployment/install.md

 Primary key fingerprint: 3600 6F0E 0BA1 6783 2158  8211 38EE ACA1 AB8A 6E72
 ```

 If the signature was good, the verification succeeded.
-If you see a warning like the above, it means you know our public key, but you are trusting it.
-You can trust it by using this method:
+If you see a warning like the above, it means you know our public key, but you are not trusting it.
+You can trust it by using the following method:

 ```bash
 gpg edit-key 36006F0E0BA167832158821138EEACA1AB8A6E72